ssvlabs/gitbook-docs/operator-user-guides/operator-node/installation.md

 #### Password file

-You will need to create a file (named `password.pass` in this example) containing the password you chose for your Secret Key:
+You will need to create a file (named `password` in this example) containing the password you chose for your Secret Key:

 ```bash
 echo "<MY_OPERATOR_PASSWORD>" >> password